senyor/ubports-pinephone/README.md

 ## What works, what doesn't?

-And yes, the Pinephone is no daily driver yet.
+And yes, the Pinephone is maybe not your daily driver yet.
 See the list to get an idea where we are!

 ### Working
 * Actors: Manual brightness